Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

+Since the goal of data assimilation is to recover the true state from partial observations we wish to drive $e_n$ to zero as $n \to \infty.$ Thus a key question, for given forward dynamical model $M$ and observation operator $H$, is whether it is possible to design $K$ to ensure that the spectrum of $(I-KH)M$ is inside the unit circle.
+Such questions are at the heart of the theory of linear control.
+Thus the subject of control theory is fundamentally aligned with Objective 1. $\blacksquare$ \end{example}

-In the following example we illustrate this algorithm.
-The example serves to demonstrate the viability of the proposed control theoretic way of thinking about state estimation, and addresses Objective 1.
+In the following example we illustrate similar ideas to those from the preceding, linear, example but within the nonlinear context.
 In subsequent subsections we will show how the ideas can be generalized to an adaptive gain matrix $K_n$, leading us to the ensemble Kalman methodology and to addressing both Objectives 1 and 2.